The History Of The James Ossuary And Its Possible Connection To Jesus Explained

 The ossuary's Israeli owner Oded Golan, however, knew nothing about James the Just or the box's relevance.
 As the Biblical Archaeology Society explains, he bought the ossuary off a random antiquities dealer in the mid-70s for a few hundred bucks and held onto it for decades.
 His main motivation for putting it on display was to attract attention and learn more about it.

 Golan revealed the ossuary to the public after showing it to epigraphist André Lemaire at a party in 2001.
 The inscription expert read the Aramaic on the box, and in 2002, he published his now-infamous article in Bible Archaeology Review stating that the inscription read, "James, son of Joseph, brother of Jesus."
-But even from the ossuary's initial reveal at the Royal Ontario Museum on November 10, it drew criticism and controversy, right down to a botched delivery that left it with some new cracks.
+The ossuary drew criticism and controversy after its initial reveal at the Royal Ontario Museum on November 10, right down to a botched delivery that left it with some new cracks.

 Accusations of forgeries